piiano/vault-typescript/sdk/forms/README.md

 #### Overview

-`createProtectedForm` allows you to create and manage a secure form for collecting sensitive data like credit card information or personally identifiable information (PII).
-This form handles the entire interaction with Piiano Vault, ensuring secure storage, encryption, or tokenization of data.
+`createProtectedForm` enables you to create and manage a secure form for collecting sensitive data, such as credit card information or personally identifiable information (PII).
+The form handles the entire interaction with Piiano Vault, ensuring that sensitive data is securely transmitted, stored, and protected through encryption or tokenization.

 #### Goal

-Use `createProtectedForm` when you need to securely collect and manage sensitive data, and wish to ensure that it is processed securely by Piiano Vault.
-This function is suitable when you do not want the backend to handle raw PII.
+Use `createProtectedForm` when you need to securely collect and process sensitive data, while ensuring that neither your frontend nor backend systems directly handle the raw data.
+This method is particularly useful for meeting regulatory compliance requirements, as it reduces the exposure of sensitive information across your system.
+By isolating sensitive data handling within Piiano Vault, `createProtectedForm` minimizes the effort needed to certify your environment for handling sensitive data, as most components won’t have direct access to the raw data by default.

 #### Usage